AlMonako/AlMonako/README.md

-- 👋 Hi, I’m chess coach, my name is Alexsey Monakov
+- 👋 Hi, I’m chess coach, my name is Alexsey Manakov
 - 👀 I’m interested in HTML, CSS and JavaScript
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on website development.
 I'm looking for mentor